 Welcome to the Trinity University Sport Management - History of American Sport - Omeka site!

-Over the the spring 2016, 2017, and 2018 semesters, students in the SPMT 3314 - History of American Sport class were challenged to become historians.
-Over the course of the semester, the students conducted research on a topic related to Trinity University Athletics in order to "tell a story."
+Since 2016, students in the SPMT 3314 - History of American Sport class have been challenged to become historians.
+Over the course of the semester, the students conduct research on a topic related to Trinity University Athletics in order to "tell a story."

-They looked through the Special Collections and Archives here at Trinity, through old newspapers, magazines, and yearbooks, and they conducted interviews - all in order create a historical narrative.
-To historically situate these narratives, or provide the setting for their stories, students also complemented their story with information from secondary research in the form of scholarly books and/or articles.
-After piecing together a cogent story using the information and evidence they found in their research, students aptly transformed their narratives into the engaging exhibits found on this site.
+They look through the Special Collections and University Archives here at Trinity, through old newspapers, magazines, and yearbooks, and they conduct interviews - all in order create a historical narrative.
+To historically situate these narratives, or provide the setting for their stories, students also complement their story with information from secondary research in the form of scholarly books and/or articles.
+After piecing together a cogent story using the information and evidence they found in their research, students aptly transform their narratives into the engaging exhibits found on this site.

 So please, explore each exhibit in the site!
 And keep in mind that the images are often "clickable."
 Feel free to comment, or even contribute an image of your own as well.
 These stories are meant to be shared; please encourage others who may be interested to explore some of the history of Trinity University Athletics.